Mathematical Foundations of Machine Learning & AI

 The multilayer neural network (MNN), a connectionist system the architecture of which consists of several connected nodes and layers, constitute the building block of ML models.
 The internal organization of these computational models, inspired by the human brain and consisting of layers of interconnected nodes, depends on the purpose of the model, the structure of the data used for its training and other inductive biases (Goyal and Bengio, 2022).
 A huge dataset is then presented to the network for the training, i.e., estimating the weights associated with each connection, the hyperparameters, by optimizing a performance measure $P$ with algorithms.
 The use of multilayer neural networks has strong mathematical foundations, as Hornik et al. (1989) demonstrated that even shallow neural networks are universal approximators, i.e., they can approximate any function $$ X \in \mathbb{R}^m\mapsto Y=f(X) \in \mathbb{R}^n, \: m, n \geqslant 1, $$ and its derivatives.
 However, these shallow neural networks are useless, as their generalization properties, i.e., their performance on samples different from the training sample, are rather poor.
 This overfitting in the estimation of statistical models is corrected by using regularization methods, e.g., the use of penalty functions as in nonparametric regression analysis (Green and Silverman, 1994).
 The estimation of the function $f$ is obtained by minimizing a regularized loss function: $$ \min_{f \in \mathcal{H}} \mathcal{L}(Y,X;\theta) + \lambda R(f), $$ where $\mathcal{H}$ is the space of candidate functions, $\theta \in \Theta$ the set of hyperparameters to be estimated, $R(f)$ is a penalty functional with weight $\lambda >0$.
 The hyperparameters are adjusted on a training set, the model is then tested and validated on different datasets.

 Since the works by Krizhevsy et al. (2012) introducing deep networks, the picture changed completely as it was empirically observed that the generalization properties strongly improve with the size of the network.
 New regularization methods like Dropout (Srivastava et al., 2014) proved useful for these deep networks.
-The seminal mathematical works by Belkin and its co-author study the mathematical foundations of the empirical "auto-regularization" properties of over-parameterizd systems, e.g., the large language models with over several trillions of hyper-parameters, characterized by the "double-descent" phenomena: once the interpolation threshold is bypassed, the risk function of the systems decreases monotonically with its capacity.
+The seminal mathematical works by Belkin and its co-author study the mathematical foundations of the empirical "auto-regularization" properties of over-parameterized systems, e.g., the large language models with over several trillions of hyper-parameters.
+These systems are characterized by the "double-descent" phenomena: once the interpolation threshold is bypassed, the risk function of the systems decreases monotonically with its capacity.

-Further details on the minimization of the loss function, and the recent advances in this field for very large systems are given in the AI & Math page.
+Further details on the theory of over-parameterized machine learning (TOPML) i.e., the minimization of the loss function, and the recent advances in this field for very large systems are given in the AI & Math Blog.

 Deep Learning Models